-The Group presents lease liabilities and right-of-use assets that are not investment property separately from other assets and liabilities in the statements of financial position.
+The Group presents lease liabilities and right-of-use assets that are not investment property separately from other assets and liabilities in the Statement of Financial Position.
 The Group presents interest expense on the lease liability separately from the depreciation charge for the right-of-use asset.
-In the statements of cash flows, cash payments for the principal portion of the lease liability are presented within financing activities and cash payments for the interest portion of the lease liability are presented within operating activities.
+In the Statement of Cash Flows, cash payments for the principal portion of the lease liability are presented within financing activities and cash payments for the interest portion of the lease liability are presented within operating activities.
 Short-term lease payments, payments for leases of low value assets and variable lease payments not included in the measurement of the lease liability are presented within operating activities.